apache/beam/website/www/site/content/en/blog/python-performance-runtime-type-checking.md

 In this code, we passed a list of strings to a DoFn that's clearly intended for use with integers.
-Luckily, this code will throw an error during pipeline construction because the inferred output type of `beam.Create(['1', '2'])` is `str` which is incompatible with the declared input type hint of `MultiplyNumberByTwo.process` which is `int`.
+Luckily, this code will throw an error during pipeline construction because the inferred output type of `beam.Create(['1', '2'])` is `str` which is incompatible with the declared input type of `MultiplyNumberByTwo.process` which is `int`.

-However, what if we turned the pipeline type check off using the `no_pipeline_type_check` flag?
-Or more realistically, what if the input PCollection to MultiplyNumberByTwo came from a database, preventing inference of the output data type?
+However, what if we turned pipeline type checking off using the `no_pipeline_type_check` flag?
+Or more realistically, what if the input PCollection to `MultiplyNumberByTwo` arrived from a database, meaning that the output data type can only be known at runtime?

 In either case, no error would be thrown during pipeline construction.
 And even at runtime, this code works.
 Each string would be multiplied by 2, yielding a result of `['11', '22']`, but that's certainly not the outcome we want.

 So how do you debug this breed of "hidden" errors?
-More broadly speaking, how do you debug any error message in Beam that's complex or confusing (e.g. serialization errors)?
+More broadly speaking, how do you debug any typing or serialization error in Beam?

 The answer is to use runtime type checking.